 Choosing Native Plants for your garden:

 There really is no going wrong with a native planting if your goal is improving the natural world and provide ecosystem services.
 Especially if you live in a urban or suburban area with very little habitat left for local wildlife.
-Sometimes designs help in front yards, formal gardens, or areas where the landscape needs to look legible for you, or your neighbors.
+A design can help you visualize the garden or if you are new to gardening can help you learn the plants and remember what plant is what.
+However designs are not needed and if you plan on letting your garden self seed and naturalize the original design might not be very accurate after several seasons.

 Picking plants

-Step 1: Calculating the number of plants needed.
-Generally, a dense planting made of smaller to medium sized species requires 1 plant per square foot.
+Once you have finalized your species list now its time to figure our how many plants you need.
+Generally, a dense planting made of smaller to medium sized species requires 1 plant every 1-2 square foot.
 Planting sparsely to begin with can lead to unwanted weed pressure in the first few years of the planting.
-Buying plug trays of short ground cover plants can extend your budget and provide you with green mulch as your planting establishes
+Buying plug trays of ground cover plants like smaller forbs, grasses, and sedges can extend your budget and provide you with green mulch as your planting establishes.

 Quick Tips: